zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 Replace `<your EC2 instance name>` and `<your EC2 instance public IPv4 DNS>` above with your real ones.

-Rely on the fabric code below to connect to you instance.
+Rely on the fabric code below to connect to your instance.

 ```
 python3